 8. Close the damper

-Enjoy the fireplace by all means, but when you are not using it keep the damper closed.
-An open damper creates a draft, pulling air from the room and sending heat — and your money — up your chimney.
+Enjoy the fireplace this winter!
+But when you are not using it, keep the damper closed.
+An open damper creates a draft, pulling air from the room and sending heat — and your money — up the chimney.

-You may not give a second thought to using ceiling fans in summer to keep the house cool.
-But did you know that most ceiling fans have a switch so you can set the blades to rotate in reverse, pushing the warm air near the ceiling down toward the floor to keep you warmer in winter?
 Find this switch on the body of the fan and set the blades to turn counter-clockwise in winter.
 In summer, reverse the direction so the blades move in a clockwise direction.
-Since fans consume electricity, turn them off when you leave the room, since they don’t contribute to the overall temperature of the room, only help you enjoy the heat or cool more.
+Since fans consume electricity, turn them off when you leave the room.

 10. Change furnace filters